SWE-UniStuttgart/Qlunc/readme.md

 ## What is `Qlunc`?
-Qlunc is a python-based, open-source software aligned with the [Wind lidar Ontology](https://github.com/IEA-Wind-Task-32/wind-lidar-ontology) by [IEA TCP Wind Task52 ](https://iea-wind.org/task52/) that aims to estimate errors in wind velocity and wind direction estimations when measuring with a lidar device.
+Qlunc is a python-based, open-source software aligned with the [Wind lidar Ontology](https://github.com/IEA-Wind-Task-32/wind-lidar-ontology) by [IEA TCP Wind Task52 ](https://iea-wind.org/task52/) that aims to estimate errors in wind velocity and wind direction estimations when measuring with a lidars.
 The code has an objected-oriented structure; by using python objects and simulating real lidar components the code puts all together in modules to eventually build up a lidar [digital twin](https://en.wikipedia.org/wiki/Digital_twin).
 The code is meant to be as modular as possible and offers the possibility of creating different lidar objects on parallel (see [Tutorial2.ipynb](https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Tutorials/Tutorial2.ipynb)), with different components at the same time.
 This allows to easily combine lidar modules with different characteristics, simulating different lidar devices.
 <p align="center">
   <img src="https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Pictures_repo_/Qlunc_GralStructure.JPG" />
   Figure 1.
 General structure of Qlunc